Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 PKC is based on one-way functions (multiplication/factorization, exponentiation/logarithm).

-It is used foor two purposes:
+It is used for two purposes:

 - keep the plaintext secret and only visible to the recipient (**data confidentiality**)